 We and our third-party service providers also use a variety of technologies, such as cookies (small text files that the Services save on your computer or mobile device), to automatically collect certain technical information from your computer or mobile device over time and across different websites, including when you use the Services; your browser type, operating system, device type; the page served; your IP address; your geolocation; and the websites you visited prior to visiting the Services.
 When you download and use one of our Apps, we and our service providers may track and collect App usage data, such as the date and time the App on your device accesses our servers and what information and files have been downloaded to your App, based on your device number.

-We and our third-party service providers may use the information collected through these technical methods for a number of purposes, including delivering content, tracking and enhancing our Users’ experience on the Services, and delivering advertising to visitors of www.ReadingIQ.com when they visit other websites and applications.
-For example, when you return to the Services after logging in, cookies help the Services recognize who you are without you having to log back in.
-For more information, see Section 4 How We Use Information.
-The information collected through these technical methods on the child-directed learning portions of the Services are used only to support the internal operations of the Services.
-We do not allow third- party advertising networks to collect information about Users who are logged in to their Accounts.
+We and our third-party service providers may use the information collected through these technical methods for a number of purposes, including delivering content, tracking and enhancing our Users’ experience on the Services, and delivering advertising to visitors of www.abcmouse.com when they visit other websites and applications.
+For example, when you return to the Services after logging in, cookies help the Services recognize who you are without having to log back in.
+For more information, see section 4 (How We Use Information) above.
+The information collected through these technical methods on the child-directed portions of the Services are used only to support the internal operations of the Services.
+We do not allow third-party advertising networks to collect information about Child Users who are logged into their Accounts.
+For example, you will not be able to remain logged into your Account, and therefore you would have to log in during each page transition.

 (i) Location Information.
 We may collect and store information about your location to provide you with educational experiences or email updates that are tailored for your region.
 The location information we have access to may include (a) your zip or postal code, if you provide one to us; and (b) the approximate geographic region your computer or mobile device is located in, as determined from your IP address.
 You may be able to change the settings on your computer or mobile device to prevent it from providing us with such IP information.
 We do not collect from you your street name and the name of your city/town; however, we may obtain your address from a 3rd party vendor in order to send marketing communications.
 We also have access to your school or classroom location if you (as a Teacher) provide it to us.

 (ii) Push Notifications and SMS.
 Additionally, if you downloaded the App on your mobile device to access the Services, as part of your use of the Services we may ask if you would like to receive push notifications, which may include alerts and notifications, badges, banners, and sounds on your mobile device.
 You may choose to stop receiving push notifications at any time by changing the settings on your mobile device.
-We may also ask if you would like to receive SMS text messages.
+If you provide us with your mobile phone number, we may send you SMS text messages about your account, and we may also ask if you would like to receive SMS text messages.
 Please note that your carrier may charge you for the text messages you receive.
 To permanently stop receiving SMS text messages from us (if you are located in the U.S. or Canada) text STOP, CANCEL, or UNSUBSCRIBE in reply to any SMS text message sent by us.

 4. How We Use Information

-We will never sell or rent the PII of any User of the Services to a third party, except as described in this policy in the context of a sale of the Company.
+We will never monetize the PI of any User of the Services by providing it to a third party in exchange for money, except as described in this policy in the context of a sale of the Company.

 We and our third-party service providers may use the information collected from Users as follows: